Complaints Procedure for Gardening Aldgate

 We recognise that even with good practice sometimes things go wrong.
 All complaints will be treated seriously, recorded and investigated impartially.
 We commit to acknowledging a complaint quickly, keeping the complainant informed about progress and explaining any proposed remedies.
 This policy explains the stages of handling, the expected timescales and how outcomes are reached.

-Close-up of a garden maintenance job with pruning tools and trimmed hedges To raise a concern, clients should provide a clear description of the issue, relevant dates and, where helpful, photographs of the affected area.
+In a lush backyard garden with a blurred green background, there are a pair of tall, black rubber garden boots placed upright on the grass.
+Next to the boots, a small terracotta pot contains blooming purple and white daisies, adding a touch of colour to the scene.
+Surrounding the flowers are various gardening tools with beige and turquoise handles, including a small pair of pruning shears and a hand rake.
+A silver metal watering can with a wooden handle is positioned nearby, its spout pointing outward.
+The garden's grassy area is well-maintained, with the surface appearing soft and dense, and the scene suggesting recent gardening activity.
+The garden environment looks bright and natural, with sunlight filtering through the trees, indicating clear weather, ideal for outdoor gardening tasks in the London area, such as those carried out by Gardening Aldgate.
+To raise a concern, clients should provide a clear description of the issue, relevant dates and, where helpful, photographs of the affected area.
 Complaints may relate to plant health, turf work, hedge cutting, pruning, timing of visits or other aspects of our garden services in Aldgate or the surrounding service area.
 We do not accept anonymous allegations for formal actions, but we value all feedback that helps improve our operations.

 Stage 1 — Acknowledgement and Initial Review